 Can we solve the packaging crisis by simply 'Paying As You Buy?'

-Veolia’s Richard Kirkman spoke with The First Estate about the concept of paying for waste disposal upfront
+Veolia’s Richard Kirkman spoke with The Fifth Estate about the concept of paying for waste disposal upfront

 A brief excerpt of the article is below:

 Veolia Australia's CEO, Richard Kirkman says that he's observed that Australian's have a strong sense of 'fair go', and that he's been considering how fairness can be better applied to managing our waste impacts.

 “I think people relate well to fairness in Australia.
 Today, if you buy a coffee, you pay for the coffee itself, the shipping, the hot water, the labour, the packaging, the lighting in the shop, basically everything.
 That is — except the disposal or the potential recycling of that cup.
 Those processes are paid for by general taxation and averaged across society; ultimately, we all end up paying for everyone else’s consumption.”

 “I think it would be fairer and, in fact, less expensive overall, and facilitate more recycling if we had a ‘Pay As You Buy’ system.
 Under such an approach, if you choose to buy something, you pay for the end-of-life costs at the point of purchase as part of the product price. “